inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- Confucius, "Analects", Book 5, Ch.
 9
 	"Evil does seek to maintain power by suppressing e tru."
 	"Or by misleading e innocent."
-		-- Spock and McCoy, "And The Children Shall Lead", stardate 5029.5.
+		-- Spock and McCoy, "And The Children Shall ead", stardate 5029.5.
 From a certain point onward ere is no longer any turning back.
 That is e point at must be reached.